GfSE/SAF-Specification/viewpoints/Operational-Process-Viewpoint.md

 * What operational process activitys shall be executed during the execution of an operational story?
 * Which operational activity shall be executed by which operational performer in the operational story?
 ## Presentation
-The Operational Processes related to an Operational Story are represented in an activity diagram featuring the ordered execution of Operational Process Actions.
+An activity diagram featuring the ordered execution of Operational Process Actions.
 Operational Processes may be linked in terms of control flow and/or data flow visualizing the Operational Exchanges needed.
-Note: Operational Process Actions are assigned to Operational Roles and therefore in a more general manner to the Operational Performers.
+Note: Operational Process Actions are assigned to Operational Roles and therefore in a more general manner to Operational Performers.

 ## Profile Model Reference
 * Allocate [SysML Profile]